garysteinmetz/chhcsfun_template/README.md

 ### List of Variable Values

-Write down (either (preferrably) electronically or on paper) a table consisting of two columns.
+Write down (either (preferably) electronically or on paper) a table consisting of two columns.
 The left column should be filled with the variable names listed below and in the right column write the value of that variable as you discover it. _Note that some of these values should be kept secret so don't share this list with others._